•

 Image manipulation

 Where deliberate action has been taken to inappropriately manipulate or fabricate an image.
 This is a serious form of misconduct as it is designed to mislead others and damage the integrity of the scholarly record with wide-reaching and long-term consequences.
 All images contained within manuscripts must be accurate and free from manipulation.
 Specific features within an image may not be enhanced, obscured, moved, removed, or introduced without adequate notification of what the alteration is.
-If the original, unedited images cannot be produced on request, acceptance of a manuscript or paper may be declined or retracted.

 Open Access Policy